(See also Overview of Parasitic Infections.)

 Amebic keratitis is a rare infection of the cornea (the clear layer in front of the iris and pupil of the eye) caused byAcanthamoebaspecies.
 It usually occurs in people who wear contact lenses.

-Fluconazole or itraconazole (antifungal drugs) may be taken by mouth, particularly if the infection is severe.
 Treatment is intensive the first month, then gradually decreased as healing occurs.
 Treatment often lasts 6 to 12 months.
 If treatment is stopped too soon, the infection is likely to recur.
 Corticosteroid eye drops should not be used.

 Surgery to repair the cornea (keratoplasty) is rarely needed unless diagnosis and treatment are delayed or drug treatment is ineffective.